-What is more awesome than having a pet turtle?… Nothing!
+What is more awesome than having a pet turtle?… Nothing.
 Turtles are awesome animals and have been around since the dinosaurs.
-Having them as pets is so awesome that it rocks our world.
-Team up with us in the turtle community to ask any questions you have or help with others.
-We are a subdivision of ‘AquariumGeek’ and this hobby is our obsession.
+Having them as pets is in our homes is very cool.

 Top 10 Most Common Questions & Answers